-Update 2017: This was the very first blog post I wrote about divorce healing.
+Update 2018: This was the very first blog post I wrote about divorce healing.
 Now this entire blog is written around this very topic.
-Since it was written a few years ago, I’ve learned a ton more, I’ve mentored many women, and I’ve read everything I could to learn even more.
+Since it was written a few years ago, I’ve learned a ton, I’ve mentored many women, and I continue to learn to this day.
 If this is your first time here, I hope you keep reading and sign up for emails… I have a ton more to share. 🙂

 First, you need to know…

 You are God’s precious daughter.

 And what you have been through is just God paving the way for a more beautiful future.

 He only wants the very best for you.

 Just “good enough” will not do.

 God has a better plan and purpose for your life.

 They far exceed your current circumstances, your divorce, or your expectations.

 Here’s the thing sweet lady, a lot of us ladies have this thing (dysfunction… an unhealthy idea… or whatever you want to call it), where we think or want to heal everything and everyone with our love and caring attention.
 The thing where we think we can fix everything with just enough trying.
 I’ve so been there!
 I held on for so very long because I thought… it will get better.
 I will love, and give, and…. and THEN… it will be better.
 Things will change because I can do this.
 I can fix this.
 With my love.